Ethan Is & Golden Watchman

 “You made your choice, right? so you tell me, what do I want with some fucking married man, huh?
 What do I want with some vow-taking, promise-making partner in wedded bliss?
 What the hell do I need with that?
 Tell me, Ethan, tell me, what thefuck do I need with you?”
 You shrink back, you shrink away, down into yourself and I scent your defeat as I have before, as I hope never to again.
 “Get the hell away from me.
 Now.
 And stay the hell away.
 Got it?”
 You want to say more, you want to beg more, but I can’t let you in.
 “Go.
 Thefuck.
 Away.”

-You shove me -- pain frustration rejection -- hard against the alleyway wall, and you leave.
+You walk past me and I turn with you, following you with my eyes.
+And just as you are nearly past, you turn back and shove me -- pain frustration rejection -- hard against the stone alley wall And for just one second, the silvery stars are not only above but also inside me.
+But only for just that one second.
+Then my vision clears as I watch you leave.
 Alone with the emptiness of you no longer with me, I focus into the swirling universe over Manhattan, and I mourn.
 Silvery stars mourn with me even as I can see that golden watchman moon is proud.
 When it begins to rain, I go back inside where I find that you have gone, even if your friends, her friends, haven’t.
 I should be satisfied that you’ve left.
 I should be relieved.
 I should even be grateful.
-But I’m not.
+But somehow I’m not.

-Jayd, darling, even as we find the writing up to your usual high standards, a story compellingly told and lovingly crafted, you whipped this puppy out just last night, did you? we nonetheless find ourselves vaguely concerned if, as you say, it is, in its essence, only something of a exaggeration.
+Jayd, darling, even as we find the writing up to your usual standards, a story compellingly told and lovingly crafted, you whipped this puppy out just last night, did you? we nonetheless find ourselves vaguely concerned if, as you say, it is, in its essence, only SOMETWHAT of an exaggeration.
 Still, trust is trust and ours is undying in you so, all we ask is you keep a level head and not allow this situation to escalate further, ‘kay?
 Oh, and in total, we found seven of our dear Jaxon’s titles.
-You’re a clever, dude, really how you worked those in!
+You’re a clever, dude, really.
+How you worked those in!
 We are loving you most profoundly and can’t help but wonder when you’re going to get these sweet missives published.
-Names changed of course.
-Always and forever –Caillie and Jamey
+Names changed of course, to protect the not-so-innocent.
+Always and forever